 Asset criticality ratings help you better understand your specific weaknesses, allowing you more accurately gauge your ability to manage risks with detailed and continuous insight.

 With this holistic approach, you can prioritize your risk and minimize time to remediate (TTR).
 The process is much more efficient when focussing on real rather than perceived risk – something that’s key to reducing your attack surface effectively.

 Taking a proactive approach to cybersecurity

-A productive, forward-thinking measure like ASM is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
+A productive, forward-thinking measure like attack surface management is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
 Firewalls, antivirus software, and other traditional protective methods no longer suffice – easily nullified by sophisticated attacks.

 Scale your cybersecurity efforts

 As new and emerging technology enables processes and operations to be faster and more efficient, they inevitably generate new and inescapable risks.
 A scalable security strategy readily safeguards your systems – even if your load increases.